albumentations-team/albumentations.ai/mkdocs/src/docs/getting_started/simultaneous_augmentation.md

 )
 ```

 ## Step 2.
-Load all required data from the disk.
+Load all required data from the disk

 Please refer to articles [Image augmentation for classification](image_augmentation.md), [Mask augmentation for segmentation](mask_augmentation.md), [Bounding boxes augmentation for object detection](bounding_boxes_augmentation.md), and [Keypoints augmentation](keypoints_augmentation.md) for more information about loading the input data.

 For example, here is an image from the [COCO dataset](https://cocodataset.org/). that has one associated mask, one bounding box with the class label `person`, and five keypoints that define body parts.